What are the benefits of using the electronic service provided by LSAC?

 An applicant should take the LSAT only when he or she is thoroughly prepared.
 As detailed above, the importance of the LSAT cannot be overemphasized.
-As such, applicants should devote an adequate amount of study and preparation.
-Further, because law school have access to all of an applicant’s LSAT scores and in some cases, average them out for admissions purposes, an applicant should aim to take the LSAT only once.
+As such, applicants should devote approximately six months of study and preparation.
+Furthermore, because law school have access to all of an applicant’s LSAT scores and in some cases, average them out for admissions purposes, an applicant should aim to take the LSAT only once.

 What information and material should be included in the personal statement?

 The personal statement should be thought of as an interview for law school admission.
 Because the majority of law schools do not have formal interviews, the personal statement is the only opportunity to demonstrate qualities and skills that are not apparent in the formal application.
 The personal statement should highlight, among other things, why law is important to the applicant, the desire to matriculate at a law school, the potential contribution of an applicant to an incoming class, the qualifications of an applicant for legal study, and what sets an applicant apart from the rest of the pool.
 The personal statement should provide solid factual evidence for the skills and experience that an applicant claims to possess.
 Perfect grammar, punctuation, diction, conciseness, and quality are especially important in the drafting of the personal statement.

 Should a resume be included with the application?

 Yes.
 Most law school applications request a resume among the application materials.
 A resume provides a comprehensive list of an applicant’s activities, interests, and life experiences.
 Time and attention should be devoted to your resume for law school.
 It is recommended to utilize career services and Coop advisors to assist you with resume writing.